uQr/cordova-docs/tutorial-cordova-5/README.md

 1. [Pluggable WebViews and the Crosswalk WebView for Android](#crosswalk)
 1. [Windows 10 support and improved Cordova interoperability](#win10)

-New projects created using Tools for Apache Cordova will automatically use Cordova 4.3.1.
-However, you can also update projects to 5.1.1 by following these steps:
+You can update your project to use Cordova 5.1.1 by following these steps:

 1. Double click on config.xml